TYohoJr/local-s3-management/README.md

 _*POC/Demo application only, not for production use_

+## Functionality

+Complete CRUD ability on AWS Buckets and their Objects

+Get all Buckets
+Create a Bucket
+Delete a Bucket

+Get all Objects
+Download an Object
+Upload an Object
+Delete an Object

 ## How To Run

 Add a `.env` file to the root of the project with your AWS credentials